bemer/lts-workshop/02-CreatingDockerImage/README.md

     https://<account_id>.dkr.ecr.us-east-1.amazonaws.com

-> Specify if the '-e' flag should be included in the 'docker login' command.
-The '-e' option has been deprecated and is removed in docker version 17.06 and later.
-You must specify --no-include-email if you're using docker version 17.06 or later.
-The default behavior is to include the '-e' flag in the 'docker login' output.
+> Specify if the '-e' flag should be included in the 'Docker login' command.
+The '-e' option has been deprecated and is removed in Docker version 17.06 and later.
+You must specify --no-include-email if you're using Docker version 17.06 or later.
+The default behavior is to include the '-e' flag in the 'Docker login' output.

 To login to ECR, copy and paste that output or just run `` `aws ecr get-login --region us-east-1 --no-include-email --profile lts-workshop` `` which will tell your shell to execute the output of that command.
 That should return something like: